hanna-tes/data-science/README.md

-# tweet-web-scrapping
+# tweet-data analysis using python

-Collect tweets using Twitter API and the collection is based on hashtags
+The motivation of this project is for a forensic investigation focusing on social network analysis on twitter using sample dataset